kvk-code/CT428_BLOCKCHAIN_TECHNOLOGIES_NOTES/DHT_Distributed_Hash_Tables.md

   An algorithm that performs hashing quickly while minimizing collisions (different inputs producing the same output).

 - **Key-Value Storage:**
   A method of storing data as key-value pairs.
-In DHTs, the key is usually the hash of the content, and the value is the data or a pointer to it.
+In DHTs, the key is usually the hash (or CID) generated from the content, and the value is the data or a pointer to it.

 - **Node:**
   A computer or device participating in the DHT network.
-Each node is identified by a unique ID (e.g., a binary string like `0101`).
+Each node is identified by a unique ID (for example, a binary string like `0101`).

 - **Routing Table:**
   A data structure that nodes use to store information about other nodes.
 It is organized into buckets based on the similarity of node IDs.